emaxsaun/ai-art-style-generator/readme.md

-# AI Photobooth
+# Photobooth

-A simple web app that lets users upload a photo and generates AI-powered art in various styles using the PuLID: Pure and Lightning ID Customization via Contrastive Alignment model on the Replicate API.
+A simple web app that lets users upload a photo and generates art in various styles using the PuLID: Pure and Lightning ID Customization via Contrastive Alignment model on the Replicate API.

 Demo App - https://ai-art-style-generator-production.up.railway.app/